 You can target an HTTP request with varying degrees of specificity.
 In the

-if you have one.
-The URL substrings "instance", "version", "service", and
+custom domain if you have one.
+The URL substrings

-- Sends a request to an available instance of the default version of the named service:
+- Sends the request to an available instance of the

-- Sends a request to an available instance of the given version of the default service:
+- Sends the request to an available instance of the

-- Sends the request to an available instance of the default version of the default service:
+- Sends a request to an available instance of a specific service:

 If a request matches the